Nuclear Enters 2021 With Buoyant Global Outlook for Small Modular Reactors

 “The goal of the Risk Reduction program is to design and develop safe and affordable reactor technologies that can be licensed and deployed over the next 10 to 14 years,” DOE said in a statement.

-The risk reduction program is one of three SMR development pathways under the ADRP, the World Nuclear Association reported.
-In October, DOE awarded $160 million to X-energy and TerraPower as part of ADRP’s demonstration projects pathway.
+The program is one of three SMR development pathways under the ARDP, the World Nuclear Association has reported.
+In October, DOE awarded $160 million to X-energy and TerraPower as part of ARDP’s demonstration projects pathway.

-Meanwhile in the U.K., an expectant SMR sector got a shot in the arm in November with a £215 million ($294 million) spending package to be matched by private sector investment and delivered this year by UK Research and Innovation (UKRI), a government agency.
+Meanwhile in the U.K., the SMR sector got an eagerly anticapted shot in the arm in November with a £215 million ($294 million) spending package to be matched by private-sector investment and delivered this year by U.K. Research and Innovation, a government agency.

-The money will go to UK SMR, an industry consortium tasked with building 16 Rolls-Royce SMRs and generating a £250 billion ($342 billion) export market by 2050, with reactor deployment beginning in the early 2030s, UKRI said in a press note.
+The money will go to U.K. SMR, an industry consortium tasked with building 16 Rolls-Royce SMRs and generating a £250 billion ($342 billion) export market by 2050, with reactor deployment beginning in the early 2030s, the agency said in a press note.

 Global opportunities, remaining challenges